All Episodes

 This is the issue that the reject the federal mandate to buy insurance in Obamacare.

-And what defeated that was the idea, the whole the concept, the premise, the ideology, the principle of it.
+And what defeated that was the idea, the concept, the premise, the ideology, the principle of it.

-I don't know if the uh if the people that ran our campaign there even got into the ideas of it.
+I don't know if the people that ran our campaign there even got into the ideas of it.

 It sounded like it was written by a union folk, and it probably was.

-But I um I still startly to answer your question, I still remain optimistic, uh, even despite the personal disaster that today has been so far, because we still have the ideas.
+But I still snerdly to answer your question, I still remain optimistic, even despite the personal disaster that today has been so far, because we still have the ideas.

 All we need is more and more people with courage to express them and run for office on them.

-So we have the uh the latest uh uh Hermann Kane press conference yesterday.
+So we have the latest Herman Kane press conference yesterday.

 I got a lot of people who thought he did great.

-A lot of people, I'm no, I mean, just people sending me email.
+A lot of people, no, I mean, just people said to me, email he did great, thought his lawyer did great.

-I don't know who it was, but one of them, one of them, I guess, said that this really number of emails some people riled up.
+I don't know who it was, but one of them, I guess, said that this really, a number of emails, some people riled up.

-That that reaction is actually taught in journalism school.
+That reaction is actually taught in journalism school.

 You hear a journalist say after a press conference where Herman, what else could he do?

-He asked for a lie detector to say he would take a lie detector test.
+He asked for a lie detector to said he would take a lie detector test.

 Do you realize how wide open he's left himself?

-But if what he did yesterday is proven to be total lie, if he does and has known this biolic babe, uh, it's over.
+But if what he did yesterday is proven to be a total lie, if he does and has known this bio lick, babe, it's over.

-And then the reaction from a journalist is it raised more questions, that is taught.
+And then the reaction from a journalist is, it raised more questions.

 Journalism 101.

-Uh if if he lied, and if it can be established that he lied, and if there's some sexual harassment out there, he guaranteed folks a slot at CNN.
+If he lied and if it can be established that he lied, and if there's some sexual harassment out there, he guaranteed folks a slot at CNN.

 I give you Elliot Spitzer as proof.

-By the way, it was Stephen Hayes of the Weekly Standard who said that uh people emailed me and said that uh Cain uh raised more questions than he answered.
+By the way, it was Stephen Hayes of the Weekly Standard who said that people emailed me and said that Kane raised more questions than he answered.

-Herman Cain's effort to control the damage from sexual harassment allegations has raised more questions than it's answered.
+Herman Kane's effort to control the damage from sexual harassment allegations has raised more questions than it's answered.

-They all, I mean, and when you get that reaction to it, uh it means that that particular journalist is gunning for the candidate, gunning for the source, the subject of the story, uh, doesn't want to believe it, not buying into it.
+And when you get that reaction to it, It means that that particular journalist is gumming for the candidate, gumming for the source, the subject of the story, doesn't want to believe it, not buying into it.

-Smart money is saying Herman Kane just can't survive this.
+Smart Money is saying Herman Cain just can't survive this.

-This is all now the babes are gonna have a joint presser.
+Now the babes are going to have a joint presser.

 They're going to have a joint presser.